Working with Us

 At every stage since the start of the COVID-19 pandemic, Destination Ontario’s marketing efforts have been and will continue to be implemented in lockstep with the Government of Ontario’s health and safety guidelines and protocols.
 Market plans are guided by the best possible market intelligence available to make timely and responsible decisions while remaining flexible and ready to shift as necessary.

 Helping to guide the industry’s collective road to recovery is Destination Ontario’s multi-phased marketing strategy which works to increase consumer confidence, support the industry and once again influence consideration of Ontario as a preferred destination, starting with Ontarians and building towards welcoming back international high-yield travellers.
-With 2021 being the ‘Year of the Ontario Staycation’, the road to recovery begins by reminding all Ontarians, when it is safe to do so, to rediscover their Ontario.
-Destination Ontario, along with its partners across the province, will be at the forefront of this effort.

 While other Canadian provinces have always been important source markets for travellers to Ontario, opportunities exist for incremental visitation and spend, particularly in light of post-COVID-19 recovery.
 Destination Ontario’s forward-looking, growth-minded strategy aims to target key Canadian drive and fly markets, prioritizing drive corridors from Quebec and Manitoba first through key product motivators and expanding into air travel markets as health and economic factors progress.